If you think you’re ready to go off grid, you’re not! Sorry, I know this sounds discouraging but it’s not, I promise. Keep reading.

 Being prepared means you have done your due diligence to the best of your ability and you have a good idea of what to expect.
 Being prepared means you can make your move.
 Being prepared means you can do what needs to be done when the time comes to do it.

 For some folks going off grid is their dream lifestyle.
-Living off the grid, getting back to nature and living a simpler debt free and sustainable life.
-It’s a simple fact of life driven by the urge to be free, and to make our own way in life.
+Getting back to nature and living a simpler, debt-free, and sustainable life.
+It’s a simple fact of life driven by the urge to be free and to make our own way in life.
 It’s a primal urge, passed down through generations of our ancestors.
 The ancients knew.
 They knew how to live.